-From this little-known campsite area in the Royal Gorge Park, you’ll be treated to views of Cañon City and the surrounding park area, where you can hike or bike along the 22 miles of surrounding trails.
+From this campsite area in the Royal Gorge Park, you’ll be treated to views of Cañon City and the surrounding park area, where you can hike or bike along the 22 miles of surrounding trails.
 The truly adventurous can get to town via the Royal Cascade Trail–a 3.6-mile trail that descends 1,800 feet and connects to Tunnel Drive Trail near town.
-The City of Cañon City.
-Vault toilets, fire rings, some picnic tables, no water.
-Approximately 12 sites located 20 minutes west of Cañon City.
+The City of Cañon City operates new, updated sites.
+Vault toilets, fire rings, picnic tables, no water.
+Twenty-three spacious sites are located 20 minutes west of Cañon City.
 Open year-round.
 Reservations can be made online here. ($20 per night)

-Located adjacent to the Temple Canyon trail that takes you to delightful Grape Creek and beyond to The Temple.
+Located adjacent to the Temple Canyon trail that takes you to delightful Grape Creek and beyond The Temple.
 Operated by the City of Cañon City.
 Vault toilets, fire rings, some picnic tables, no water.
 Four different campsites spread apart to allow you to enjoy the solitude of this area located 8 miles southwest of Cañon City.
 Open year-round.
 (Free)

-Five Points is easily accessible from Hwy 50 and has a passageway under the highway to the day use site on its north side.
-At this site, you’ll find a an observation deck over the river.
-Operated by AHRA.
-21 miles west of Cañon City.
+Five Points is easily accessible from Hwy 50 and has a passageway under the highway to the day-use site on its north side.
+At this site, you’ll find an observation deck over the river.
+Operated by AHRA., 21 miles west of Cañon City.
 Vault toilets, fire rings with grills, picnic tables, no water.
 20 campsites.
 Open year-round.
 Rates vary.

 Along the historic Phantom Canyon Road are a few primitive roadside sites where camping is available.
-Along the road are also a couple of vault toilet areas; these are not located at the camping locations.
-Plan accordingly and bring along a toilet system to take care of your waste.
+Along the road are also a few vault toilet areas; these are not located at the camping locations.
+Plan accordingly and bring a toilet system to take care of your waste.
 (Burying waste is not recommended.)
-Not the finest camping alternative, but it works in a pinch.
+Not the most acceptable camping alternative, but it works in a pinch.
 BLM-operated.
 Open year-round.
 (Free)

-Echo Canyon includes 28 pull-through RV sites, 6 tent sites, glamping tents, and 9 luxury cabins.
+Echo Canyon includes 28 pull-through RV sites, six tent sites, glamping tents, and nine luxury cabins.
 Amenities include showers and bathrooms, laundry rooms, wi-fi, and more.
 Rates vary.
 Open May 1 – Labor Day.

-Mountain View offers 40 RV sites and 4 cabins.
-Wi-fi, a playground, an outdoor kitchen with fire pit, and more are available here.
+Mountain View offers 40 RV sites and four cabins.
+Wi-fi, a playground, an outdoor kitchen with a fire pit, and more are available here.
 Rates vary.
 Cabins hold a maximum of four people.
 Open April 30th through September. mountainviewrvresort.net 719-275-0900